celery/celery/docs/userguide/canvas.rst

 The callback will only be applied if the task exited successfully, and it will be applied with the return value of the parent task as argument.

-As we mentioned earlier, any arguments you add to `subtask`, will be prepended to the arguments specified by the subtask itself!
+As I mentioned earlier, any arguments you add to `subtask`, will be prepended to the arguments specified by the subtask itself!

 If you have the subtask::